Tristan296/widgets-blog-web-app/README.md

 * Stacey Purcell, 'tru-fact' widget
 * Brigid McDermott, 'joke' widget

 ## Design and Features
 (put your name here any any design elements you contributed)
 * Stacey Purcell, style and layout; particularly header and new blog post.
+Implemented user authentication token being used to change layouts.
 * Tristan Norbury, blog post date and time; gets the timestamp from a blog post and returns it.
 * Tristan Norbury, Post To Blog window - layout and style improvements; particularly aligning items using `flex`, placeholders, and button styling.
 * Tristan Norbury, Post widget Implementation - Initial implementation of the ability to post widget content to the blog.